wasmerio/old-docs.wasmer.io/integrations/rust/examples/hello-world.md

 ```
 {% endcode %}

 Now that we have the Wasmer runtime added as a dependency, let's go ahead and try it out!
-For our hello world, what we will do is use the Wasmer runtime to execute an exported function on a WebAssembly module, that adds one the the integer passed to the function.
+For our hello world, what we will do is use the Wasmer runtime to execute an exported function on a WebAssembly module, that adds one to the integer passed to the function.

 To do this, we will create a new `src/main.rs` file.